Trapigtrogen/Drawpp/drawpp_guide.md

 <br>Note also, that the uniform name ***pos*** is reserved by the library.
 You can still have a variable called pos, but it cannot be a uniform.<br>

+Another important variable is gl_FragCoord, which is provided by GLSL.
+It is of type vec4, but you really only need to care about the x and y components, which are the x and y coordinates of the current pixel.
+You can use it, to get the current position in the source texture, which will have texture coordinates in range [0.0,1.0].
+To do this, divide gl_FragCoord.xy by source_size.

 If you need uniforms in your filter, you can add them into the GLSL ES source.
-To set their values in runtime, you need to pass a initializer function to the ***filter()*** call, which will do the required OpenGL calls.
-This function must take one parameter of type unsigned int, which will be the shader program id for the filter.
-You don't have to use it, but the function signature must match.
-For all this, you need to include glad.h in your source code.<br>
+To set their values in runtime, use the filter member function ***setUniform()***.
+See details in the generated documentation.

 Here is an example of a custom filter, recreating the pixelate effect: